cloudflare/cloudflare-docs/content/ssl/edge-certificates/encrypt-visitor-traffic.md

 If your entire application can support HTTPS traffic, enable [Always Use HTTPS](/ssl/edge-certificates/additional-options/always-use-https/#encrypt-all-visitor-traffic).

-If only some parts of your application can support HTTPS traffic, use [Page Rules](/support/page-rules/understanding-and-configuring-cloudflare-page-rules-page-rules-tutorial/) to selectively disable **Always Use HTTPS**.
+If only some parts of your application can support HTTPS traffic, do not enable **Always Use HTTPS** and use [Page Rules](/support/page-rules/understanding-and-configuring-cloudflare-page-rules-page-rules-tutorial/) to selectively enable this feature.